developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     <SapForceFitToScreen value="1"/>

 Note: This attribute is only applicable for SAP application.
 Using this feature may effect some of the CSS styling hence this feature is not enabled by default on the package.

+For complete details, see the [ViewPort section](../configreference/#viewport) of the `Config.xml` reference.

+[DOM injection](../dominjectionandroid) to automatically adjust the way an SAP app's page fits on the device screen.

+#### Auto-fit with ViewPort

+Enterprise Browser 2.0 has now introduced following configuration to control the viewport of the page.

 #### Page UI Elements (customization)